How This Faith Group Took on a Fight for Climate Justice and Stopped Energy Bills From Skyrocketing

 Earthjustice is fighting so that everyone can benefit from demand-response programs.

 Starting in 2018, Earthjustice and our clients — the Sierra Club of Kansas and Vote Solar — set out to challenge a spreading industry tactic to disincentivize clean energy alternatives.
-We went all the way to the Kansas Supreme Court, which ruled in 2020 that beat discriminatory charges for customers who generate their own power with rooftop solar were illegal.
-It was a major step forward for energy justice in the state and created a fairer market for clean energy.
+We went all the way to the Kansas Supreme Court, which ruled in 2020 that discriminatory charges for customers who generate their own power with rooftop solar were illegal.
+It was a major step forward for clean energy access in the state and created a fairer market for clean energy.

 Earthjustice also fought from 2007 to 2018 to successfully stop plans to build a new coal plant in Holcomb.
 The effort involved air permit challenges in the Kansas Supreme Court and a National Environmental Policy Act challenge to the plant’s financing in federal courts.